 Raspberry fertilizing needs are very basic and not hard to keep up with.
 Raspberry plant fertilizer should be heavy in nitrogen, although a balanced type is often preferred.
-For instance, the best fertilizer for raspberry bushes is a 10-10-10 fertilizer or actual nitrogen at a rate of 4 or 5 pounds per 100 feet of row.
+For instance, the best fertilizer for raspberry bushes is a 10-10-10 fertilizer or actual nitrogen at a rate of 4 to 5 pounds (1.8 to 2.3 kg.) per 100 feet (30.4 m.) of row.

 When to Feed Raspberries

 Fertilizer for raspberry bushes should be applied soon after planting, once they’ve had some time to establish.
-Make sure to place it 3 to 4 inches away from the stems – direct contact can burn the plants.
+Make sure to place it 3 to 4 inches (8 to 10 cm.) away from the stems – direct contact can burn the plants.